ORG4N/software-engineering-1/README.md

 ![Installation gif](https://github.com/Plymouth-Comp/coursework2-ORG4N/blob/master/images/Installation.gif)

 * Further instructions for executing .exe through Powershell:
    * Navigate to the following path using cd: coursework2-ORG4N > Crawler
    * Input the following command: Start-Process CMD-Crawler.exe.lnk
    * Game should open a new Command Prompt that the game is run from

-* Further instructions for execution .exe through Command Prompt:
+* Further instructions for executing .exe through Command Prompt:
    * Navigate to the following path using cd: coursework2-ORG4N > Crawler
    * Input the following: CMD-Crawler.exe.lnk
    * Game should start within the same Command Prompt that is open